Appalachian Memory Project

 Help Tell the Story of Madison County, North Carolina

-With the introduction of fiber optic internet to the Spring Creek area, new opportunities for economic development and digital literacy have emerged.
+With the introduction of fiber optic internet to Madison County, new opportunities for economic development and digital literacy have emerged.
 The AMP pilot program is a direct response to these advancements, aiming to serve as a model for other rural communities to leverage technology for preserving local history and fostering community engagement.
+The project includes the creation of a training program to develop skills for others to help gather and preserve personal histories and images.
+We will publish an online archive and begin publication of a series of community memory book in fall 2025.

-We are excited to be working with a Dogwood Health Trust rural economic development grant for partial funding of this initial pilot program.
-With success we hope to expand the program to other Appalachian communities in mid-2025 and early 2026.
+We are excited to be working with a Dogwood Health Trust rural economic development and digital literacy grant for partial funding of this initial pilot program.
+This project is also made possible in part by an open access sponsorship from the University Libraries, University of North Carolina at Chapel Hill.

 Meet our Appalachian Memory Project Memory Coordinator